fanteastick/quartz-test/content/Goals and progress in 2025.md

 	- holy f---- airball
 - costco acai juice.. i miss you... please go back on sale...
 - spring is nice. when I go outside, I take pictures of the flowers.

+## June

+- The month of many graduations!
+Congratulations, everyone!
+- Global war 💀 & ICE raids
+- Pop culture: kpop demon hunters movie, ALLDAYPROJECT (Bailey!), Gabriela by Katseye
+	- Justin Bieber: "It's not clocking to you that I'm standing on business, is it"
+- Every influencer and their mom has a "welcome to my series on --maxxing"